 ❏ Enquiry the new employee about training sessions they feel are necessary and, if they make sense, organise them

 Continuous Engagement: Until the Employee's Last Day

-Your onboarding process will end after the employee’s initial six months, but there are engagement components you should maintain, in order to make sure both parties continue satisfied with the employee/employer relationship, including the exchange of feedback.
+The process of onboarding employees should end after their initial six months, but there are engagement components you should maintain in order to make sure both parties continue satisfied with the employee/employer relationship, including regular feedback.

 Checking in regularly, even with employees that have been working with you for years, is a best practice that can lead you in the right direction for higher employee satisfaction and retention.
 Just think about it: you don't want to keep your new hires happy for six months and then completely change the way you treat them once that period is over, right?